ACCESS-NRI/access-esm1.6-configs/.github/pull_request_template.md

 This change requires changes to (note pull request(s) where relevant):
 - [ ] workflow manager (payu):
 - [ ] model deployment (ACCESS-ESM1.6):
-- [ ] model component or library dependencie:
+- [ ] model component or library dependency:
 - [ ] input workflow:

 <!-- Describe and link to the related changes to dependencies -->